nsrau/azure-docs.it-it/articles/service-fabric/service-fabric-use-data-loss-api.md

 <properties
-   pageTitle="Come richiamare una perdita di dati sui servizi Service Fabric | Microsoft Azure" description="Descrive come usare l'API relativa alla perdita di dati" services="service-fabric" documentationCenter=".net" authors="LMWF" manager="rsinha" editor=""/>
+   pageTitle="How to Invoke Data Loss on Service Fabric Services | Microsoft Azure" description="Describes how to use the data loss api" services="service-fabric" documentationCenter=".net" authors="LMWF" manager="rsinha" editor=""/>

 <tags
    ms.service="service-fabric"